Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Cranley had a median income among taxpayers of $44,152 and an average level of $54,251.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Cranley had a median income among taxpayers of $44,152.
+The average income stood at $54,251.
 This is below the national average.
-In comparison, Rest of Qld had levels of $53,146 (median) and $66,593 (average).
-Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates for Cranley would be approximately $48,527 (median) and $59,627 (average) as of September 2025.
-Census data reveals household incomes in Cranley fall between the 8th and 16th percentiles nationally.
-Family incomes also fall within this range, as do personal incomes.
-Distribution data shows that 34.3% of Cranley's community earns between $800 - 1,499 (883 individuals), differing from regional patterns where the $1,500 - 2,999 band dominates with 31.7%.
-Housing costs are modest in Cranley, with 87.0% of income retained after housing expenses.
-However, total disposable income ranks at just the 11th percentile nationally.
+Compared to other regions, Rest of Qld had levels of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Cranley would be approximately $48,527 (median) and $59,627 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Cranley all fall between the 8th and 16th percentiles nationally.
+Distribution data shows the $800 - 1,499 earnings band captures 34.3% of the community (883 individuals), differing from patterns across the region where $1,500 - 2,999 dominates with 31.7%.
+Housing costs are modest in Cranley, with 87.0% of income retained.
+However, the total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income